Nadira (Indian actress): Personal life

+Following her breakthrough success with Aan (1952), filmmaker and lyricist Nakhshab Jarchavi (12 July 1918 – 24 August 1967) manipulated Nadira into breaking her contract with prominent filmmaker Mehboob Khan who produced and directed Aan with the ulterior motive of moving himself further.
+Nadira and Nakshab got married soon and the latter used her earnings and star power to fund his own then upcoming films starring her, namely Nagma (1953) and Raftar (1955).
+However, both these films failed to do well.
+Moreover, Nakhshab was licentious, being involved with multiple women.
+The breaking point of their marriage occurred when he boldly brought another woman into their shared household.
+Disgusted by his actions, Nadira immediately left him and their house, annuelling their marriage, leaving behind her earnings and possessions.
+She subsequently moved into a rented suite on Marine Drive, Mumbai (then Bombay) to rebuild her career and life independently.

 In her later years, Nadira lived alone in Mumbai, India, as many of her relatives had moved to Israel.
 In the last three years before her death, she had been residing in her condominium with only a housekeeper.
 On 24 January 2006, she suffered a cardiac arrest and was admitted to a hospital in a semi-comatose state.
 She had multiple existing health problems, including tubercular meningitis, alcoholic liver disorder, and paralysis.

 She died on 9 February 2006, aged 73, at the Bhatia Hospital in Tardeo, Mumbai, following a prolonged illness.